RemyCastella/odin-RPS/README.md

-# odin-RPS
+# odin-rps
-A rock, paper, scissors game using JavaScript
+A rock, paper, scissors game using JavaScript that runs on console.